|Expense Ratio (net)||N/A|

 |Beta (3Y Monthly)||N/A|

-WATERLOO, Ontario , April 5, 2019 /PRNewswire/ -- BlackBerry Limited (NYSE: BB; TSX: BB) announced that in connection with the acquisition of Cylance, the company's Board of Directors has approved a grant ...
+WATERLOO, Ontario , June 27, 2019 /PRNewswire/ -- BlackBerry Limited (NYSE: BB; TSX: BB) today released the following statement regarding an article that claimed the company's first-quarter earnings ...

 Alphabet and Apple are holdings in Jim Cramer's Action Alerts PLUS member club.
 Want to be alerted before Jim Cramer buys or sells GOOGL or AAPL?
 It's left BlackBerry floundering about for years, as shown above on the weekly chart.

 On an adjusted basis, the company said it earned $5 million, or 1 cent a share, a shade above analysts' estimates of breakeven per share.
 "We are off to a good start to achieve our financial outlook for fiscal 2020," CEO John Chen said in a statement.
 BlackBerry in recent years has been slowly transitioning away from its bread-and-butter mobile hardware to so-called software enterprise solutions - secure ways for people and companies to communicate and share data wirelessly.

 BlackBerry Ltd (NYSE: BB ) reported first-quarter earnings of 1 cent per share, which beat analyst estimates by a penny.
 This is a decrease from earnings of 3 cents per share from the same period last ...